sf-wdi-26/modules/w10/d04/m3-animate/readme.md

 - Animate elements with CSS transitions or keyframe animations (see Lesson 1)
 - Learn how to do animations _the Angular way_ (see Lesson 2)

-There are two mini-lessons for today, plus homework for extra practice.
+There are two mini-lessons for today:

 [LESSON 1 LINK](https://github.com/sf-wdi-26/angular-ui-practice)

 [LESSON 2 LINK](https://github.com/sf-wdi-26/angular-animations)

-###HOMEWORK

-1) Finish the [MEAN ToDo lab](https://github.com/sf-wdi-26/mean_todo) from this mornings module!

-2) Use the above lesson links to add animations to the MEAN ToDo lab.
-Feel free to take is as far as you want.